macdonaldster/gsheets-todo/README.md

 ![image](https://user-images.githubusercontent.com/8730468/45856443-c27f0c80-bd11-11e8-836d-887b9c2e0d6f.png)
 ---

 2. Here is the worksheet name and column names I use (configured in the Code.gs file if you don't like my names).
 You don't need all these columns, just the ones you feel like using.
+Due date entries are any date format, just add a date and it will make a calendar entry (you need to set up the triggers).
 ---
 ![image](https://user-images.githubusercontent.com/8730468/45857015-1c80d180-bd14-11e8-92d2-8d44989b9a77.png)